 Let us take a look at the overview of the GRE and GMAT before we dive deep into the comparison of the exams.
 This will help us to get a basic understanding of what exactly the GRE and GMAT have to offer.

 GRE is usually accepted for admission in most graduate programs.
-GRE is administered by the Educational Testing Service(ETS).
-GRE is also accepted in business and law schools as well.
+Administered by the Educational Testing Service(ETS).
+It is also accepted in business and law schools as well.

 The exam evaluates students’ quantitative and verbal reasoning, analytical skills, and critical thinking.